oliora/ppconsul/status.md

 ### kv

 Getting, putting, deleting of values and getting of keys operation supported.
-CAS, flags, consistency modes and ACL supported.
-The following is **NOT** supported:
+CAS, flags, consistency modes, ACL and blocking queries are supported.
-* Blocking queries
-* Acquire/release locks
+The only thing is NOT supported at the moment is acquire/release locks.

 It's only possible to work with values as strings, but there is a plan to add typed interface, something like `get<int>(key)`, `put(some_double)` etc.